LSUCS/chromble/readme.md

 Chromble
 ----------

-A bespoke web browser for [LSUCS](https://lsucs.org.uk) LAN events, implemented using Electron.
+A bespoke web browser for [LSUVGS](https://lsuvgs.org.uk) LAN events, implemented using Electron.

 **Features**
 - Use of configuration files to setup program once every LAN.
 - Unattended switching between the presentation and twitch.tv stream.
+- Split screen functionality, allowing tournament results to be displayed with the main presentation.
 - kareem

 **Why?**